On the Convergence Rate of Variants of the Conjugate Gradient Algorithm in Finite Precision Arithmetic: Introduction

 \section{Introduction}

 Several variants of the conjugate gradient algorithm (CG) for solving a symmetric positive definite linear system $A x = b$ have been proposed to make better use of parallelism; see, e.g., \cite{Ros83,Saa85,Meu87,Saa89,ChronGear,ChronGear2,GhyVan}.
+Here we consider three variants: the original Hestenes and Stiefel algorithm \cite{HS} (HSCG), a variant with somewhat more opportunity for parallelism due to Chronopoulos and Gear \cite{ChronGear} (CGCG), and a more recent pipelined version due to Ghysels and Vanroose \cite{GhyVan} (GVCG).
 While all of these algorithms are mathematically equivalent, they behave differently when implemented in finite precision arithmetic.
-One difference is in the ultimately attainable accuracy of the computed solution.
+Perhaps the most dramatic difference is in the ultimately attainable accuracy of the computed solution.
 All of these algorithms compute an initial residual $r_0 = b - A x_0$, where $x_0$ is the initial guess for the solution, and then compute updated ``residual'' vectors $r_k$, $k=1,2, \ldots$, using a recurrence formula.
-In finite precision arithmetic, however, these updated vectors may differ from the actual residuals $b - A x_k$, where $x_k$ is the approximate solution vector generated at step $k$.
-When this difference becomes significant, the norms of the updated vectors may or may not continue to decrease, but the actual residual norm levels off.
+In finite precision arithmetic, however, these updated vectors may differ from the true residuals $b - A x_k$, where $x_k$ is the approximate solution vector generated at step $k$.
+When this difference becomes large, the norms of the updated vectors may or may not continue to decrease, but the true residual norm (that is, the norm of $b - A x_k$) levels off (or may even grow).
 The level of accuracy of the approximate solution $x_k$ when this occurs is studied in \cite{Carson,Cools}.

-In this paper, we consider what happens {\em before} the actual and updated residual vectors start to deviate significantly.
-Even during this stage, the different variants may show different convergence patterns on difficult problems.
+In this paper, we consider what happens in the stage {\em before} the true and updated residual vectors start to deviate significantly.
+Even during this stage, the different variants may show different convergence patterns on problems with certain eigenvalue distributions that make them especially sensitive to rounding errors.
 This is a phenomenon that we wish to understand.
-On simpler problems, where eigenvalues of the coefficient matrix are distributed in a more uniform way, the algorithms may all behave very similarly.
-This, too, is something that needs a mathematical explanation since this may hold even after agreement with exact arithmetic is lost.
+On other problems, where eigenvalues of the coefficient matrix are distributed in a more uniform way, the algorithms may all behave very similarly.
+This, too, is something that needs a mathematical explanation since this may hold {\em even after agreement with exact arithmetic is lost}.
+Specifically, we aim to give an explanation for the results shown in Figure \ref{fig:bcsstk03}, where different CG variants converge differently, and in Figure \ref{fig:bcsstkall}, where, although one variant fails to obtain as accurate a solution as the others, up until the point where the convergence curve of that computation levels off, all variants converge similarly.